 A great example of this took place when a customer tried to return a bag of dog food after his pug had passed away.
 Instead of an automated email with instructions on how to return the food, he received a package from Chewy containing a pet portrait and a handwritten note letting him know they would refund his purchase, and that he should donate the unused food to an animal shelter.
 Chewy is the gold standard for ecommerce retail customer care in many ways, and a good brand to emulate if you're looking to take your customer service to the next level.

 5. Product Protection Options

 Perhaps the simplest and most impactful way to compete in the Amazon era is to offer extended warranty options.
-Customers are increasingly looking for product protection - in fact, we’ve seen attachment rates upwards of 20% depending on product category and offer placement.
-In some cases, customers may voice their desire for a retailer to offer product protection, but more often than not, they’ll simply turn to someone else to get the product - with coverage - that they want.
+Customers are increasingly looking for product protection—in fact, we’ve seen attachment rates upwards of 20% depending on product category and offer placement.
+In some cases, customers may voice their desire for a retailer to offer product protection.
+But more often than not, they’ll simply turn to someone else to get the product—with coverage—that they want.

-When retailers offer extended warranties, they also benefit from significant revenue growth due to increased conversion rates from cautious shoppers, higher margins and order values because of the added protection plan purchases, and even more and repeat purchases due to greater shopper confidence.
+When retailers offer extended warranties, they also benefit from significant revenue growth.
+This growth is due to increased conversion rates from cautious shoppers, higher margins and order values because of the added protection plan purchases, and even more and repeat purchases due to greater shopper confidence.
 And when you partner with a product protection company, you can get up and running quickly and leverage a team of experts to both setup your program and service your customers without impact on your internal teams.